-Task 2 Design and distribute an electronic newsletter with updates and information on the Project "TREES" website, programs and contacts.
+Task 2 Provide Website, Facebook and electronic information with updates on the Project "TREES" programs and contacts.
 Include credit line to identify EPA and North Dakota NPS Task Force sponsorship as identified in the EPA guidelines.
 Order any necessary educational materials.